-Here we have an 180-degree shutter, a 90-degree shutter, and a 45-degree shutter based on the rotary shutter design.
+Here we have a 180-degree shutter, a 90-degree shutter, and a 45-degree shutter based on the rotary shutter design.

-On an actual celluloid camera, there would be an advancement frame advancement for every rotation.
-Each frame is being exposed for a different amount of time,
+On a real celluloid camera, there would be an advancement frame advancement for every rotation.
+Each frame is being exposed to a different amount of time,

 The larger the angle, the slower the shutter speed, the more motion blur,